seleniumbase/SeleniumBase/docker_readme.txt

 7. Run your Docker image: (The "-i" keeps you inside the Docker shell)
   $ docker run -i seleniumbase

-8. Run an example test from inside your Docker shell: (Takes a few seconds)
+8. Run the example test from inside your Docker shell: (Takes a few seconds)
   $ ./docker_test.sh

 9. When you're satisfied, you may exit the Docker shell: